Kapalua, Hawaii

-Kapalua is a census-designated place (CDP) in Maui County, Hawaiʻi, United States.
+Kapalua (Hawaiian for 'two borders') is a census-designated place (CDP) in Maui County, Hawaiʻi, United States.
 A resort development by the Maui Land & Pineapple Company extends inland from Kapalua Bay and Honolua Bay.
 The population was 495 at the 2020 census.

 Geography

 Kapalua is located along the northwest coast of Maui at along Route 30, known as the Honoapiʻilani Highway.
 The Hawaiian name for this area was Honokahua.

 According to the United States Census Bureau, the CDP has a total area of 15.1 km2, of which 12.4 km2 is land and 2.6 km2, or 17.41%, is water.

 Kapalua has a view of the islands of Molokaʻi and Lānaʻi.

 Climate

 Kapalua has a tropical savanna climate, the rare dry-summer variant (Köppen: As; Trewartha: Asaa).